Frequently Asked Questions (FAQ)

 - Is Ancient Minerals topical magnesium beneficial for detoxification?

 - Why does the Ancient Minerals magnesium gel seem to work better for me?

 - Is it okay to apply the Ancient Minerals magnesium oil to sunburned skin?

 - Can I apply lotion on top of Ancient Minerals magnesium oil?

 - Is it better to apply the Ancient Minerals magnesium oil before or after my work out?

-- Is topical magnesium beneficial for those with restless leg syndrome?
-How often should one with RLS apply it?
+- Is topical magnesium beneficial for those with restless sleep and leg discomfort?

 - When is the best time to use magnesium if I have trouble sleeping?